Lee Hoi-chang: Early life and education

-Lee was born to an elite family in Seoheung, Hwanghae (part of what is now North Korea), but grew up in the South after his father, Lee Hong-gyu, a public prosecutor, was appointed to a new post.
+Lee was born to an elite family in Seoheung, Hwanghae Province (part of what is now North Korea), Korea, Empire of Japan.
+His father, Lee Hong-gyu, a public prosecutor, was appointed to a new post in the southern part of the peninsula and they moved there.
 Lee studied law at Seoul National University.
 Lee served as a judge from 1960 to 1980, when he became the country's youngest-ever Supreme Court Justice at the age of 46.